tusca99/N-body-simulation/README.md

 The first step has been re-organazing the original code in a tidier way, moving corresponding functions to each library and instantiating a class for the n-body system.

 The code here uses a bit less memory as well, though it remains computationally inefficient at best (using the littlest amount of memory simply means simply saving each iteration to file, so of course we are pretty much limited by ofstream routines).
+You can see all this material in the **first-revision** branch of this repository.

 This is the base used for the second project mentioned above, here I started working on generalizing the simulator.
 I do not longer need a specific initial condition of my particles but I can simply generate my initial system with a patternized initialization (so i can choose random, semi-random or maybe some astro patterns like galaxies).